The applicant must submit the following by October 1 each year to:

 The admission committee is composed of the Medical Director, Program Director and the clinical instructors.

-- A maximum of seven students will be selected from completed applications received by October 15 for the class starting the following July.
-Accepted applicants will be notified in December.
+- A maximum of seven students will be selected from completed applications received by October 1 for the class starting either the following summer or winter.
+Accepted applicants will be notified by Dec.
+1.

 - Applicants who meet the requirements and have taken the prerequisite courses from affiliated colleges or universities are given priority.